kamanelelehua/kamanelelehua.github.io/essays/Reflecting_On_AI.md

 For the Experience WODs, timed programming exercises, I didn't rely on AI tools.
 The instructions, along with instructional videos, were comprehensive enough for me to complete the tasks and resolve any issues independently.</p>

 <p>2.
 In-class Practice WODs:<br>
 In the in-class Practice WODs, I initially tried to solve problems without AI but soon found it more efficient to use AI for guidance.
-I mainly used AI to understand the tasks and fix errors, especially in longer exercises.</p>
+I mainly used AI to understand the tasks and fix errors, especially in longer exercises.
+One example of </p>

 <p>3.
 In-class WODs:<br>
 In the in-class WODs, where the points really mattered, I was keen not to fall behind.
 Whenever I found myself racing against the clock or spending too long on a specific part, I looked to ChatGPT for assistance.
 It provided quick answers to help me move on and continue the WODs, making sure I finished on time.</p>